whmcs-smarters/SmartersX-Connect/README.md

 > Smart Insights for Your WHMCS

-SmartersX is a mobile business intelligence and revenue monitoring platform designed specifically for businesses powered by WHMCS.
+<a href="https://smartersx.com">SmartersX</a> is a mobile business intelligence and revenue monitoring platform designed specifically for businesses powered by WHMCS.

 The platform consists of two integrated components: